DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/09-17 Animation Timing.md

 - be easy to ready

 ### Responsive and Quick
-When I say *Responsive*, I mean that there shouldn't be that much time between the player's input and the desired action happening on screen.
+When I say *Responsive*, I mean that there shouldn't be that much time between the player's input and the desired action happeni ng on screen.
 This is important because it makes the player feel in control of their character.

 In particular, let's say we're making an attack animation.
 The *Lead In* of the attack animation should be short, so that the player can see the attack (the desired action) happening quickly after they press the button.